-We do the Island Stack walk.
+We do the Island Stack walk which is north of the parking area.
 Again, this has great views along the Lawn Hill Gorge.
 We come back via the Wild Dog Dreaming.
 There are etchings and paintings here.
+We also go to the Lower Gorge Lookout.
 It is 6.7 kilometres in total.
 Today was much cooler, only 25â°C, as there is a southerly wind.
 We leave at 1:05 pm and head back to Adels, arriving at 1:20 pm.

 |Panoramic photograph of the main gorge at Lawn Hill|

 I set up my camp again and also put out my solar blanket as I only have 12.2 volts in my battery.
 I have lunch, lay in my hammock (one of the best things I purchased for camping), have a cuppa and then at 3:30 pm go for another swim.
 This is such a relaxing place to be.

 |Aboriginal engravings at Wild Dog Dreaming||Part of the swimming area at Adels Grove|

 I go for a shower after the swim.
 There are old amenities near us which could do with a thorough clean.
 The water pressure is low, but the water is hot.
 I also wash some shorts, socks and undies and hang up on a line at our camp.

 At 5:00 pm we have drinks.
 I reheat some pork ribs that I cooked at home and vacuumed sealed.
 Very nice, perhaps better than when I cooked them.
 I have with some rice.
 We go to the bar to get mobile coverage but it is very poor and soon give up.
 In bed by 10:00 pm.